BryanPutnam/LLAMA3_Terminal_Chatbot/README.md

 ### **Troubleshooting**
 - Redis Connection Issues: Ensure Redis is running and accessible.
 Check the Redis URL in your .env file.
 - API Key Errors: Verify your Groq API key is correctly configured in the .env file.
+- Response Issues: Any response issues experienced with the LLAMA model are generally the result of upstream or service-level disruptions with Groq or LLAMA itself, rather than issues with the provided code.
+If you're experiencing problems and no errors are thrown, this is the most likely cause.

 ### **License**
 - This project is licensed under the MIT License